kahnpoint/kahnpoint/README.md

-### Welcome to my Github profile!
+### Welcome to my Github!
-I am a huge nerd, especially about tools for building more tools.
+I love creating tools for building even more tools.

 <!--
 **kahnpoint/kahnpoint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.